cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ~~~
   Inputs:
-  - identifier, Identifier i of the signer, a Scalar.
-Note: identifier MUST never equal 0.
+  - identifier, an Identifier, of the signer.
+Note: the Identifier type MUST never equal 0.
   - PK_i, the public key for the ith signer, where PK_i = G.ScalarBaseMult(sk_i),
     an Element in G
   - comm_i, pair of Element values in G (hiding_nonce_commitment, binding_nonce_commitment)